Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: A Bayesian CoDa-GAM for soil texture prediction in the Basque Country

 Finally, we produced predictions for the entire Basque Country, including the mean and standard deviation of the posterior predictive distributions, as well as the USDA textural classification derived from them (\autoref{fig:prediction_texture}).
 A key advantage of our modeling framework is the straightforward computation of predictive uncertainty.
 This stems from the isometric nature of the ilr transformation, which preserves distances and variances when mapping between the simplex and real space.
 Therefore, applying the inverse ilr transformation to posterior predictive samples in real space directly yields the full predictive distribution in the simplex.

-This enables interpretation in terms of soil texture proportions and supports classification according to the USDA textural system, a widely adopted standard in soil science that categorizes soils by their relative contents of sand, silt, and clay \citep{united1993soil}.
-In this study, we computed the USDA textural class for each prediction point, generating a comprehensive soil texture classification map across the Basque Country (\autoref{fig:prediction_texture}).
+This enables interpretation in terms of soil texture proportions and supports classification according to the USDA textural system, a widely adopted standard in soil science that categorizes soils by their relative contents of sand, silt, and clay \citep{united1993soil}. {In our implementation, the USDA textural class at each location is derived from the posterior mean predictive composition, providing a point estimate that is easy to interpret and communicate for practical applications.
+While uncertainty is not directly propagated to the USDA class itself, the Bayesian framework allows uncertainty to be quantified for the predicted soil composition, which is valuable for land suitability assessment and related environmental applications.} In this study, we computed the USDA textural class for each prediction point, generating a comprehensive soil texture classification map across the Basque Country (\autoref{fig:prediction_texture}). {Compared to standard approaches that model each soil component independently, such as separate kriging or regression models, the proposed framework ensures that predictions remain coherent compositions while jointly propagating uncertainty across components, avoiding inconsistencies that may arise when components are modeled in isolation.}